 That on information and belief, Petitioner’s sisters were also not in Florida during the time period of the documents being falsely notarized in November 2012 and therefore could not have signed personally in front of the notary on a date in the past either and thus it is alleged that their signatures and notary have been forged as well.

 That why would someone get a document back in November 2012 from the Court to notarize it and then recreate that document, using in Simon’s example April 2012 as the signing date and then affix a notary seal on a document that was not originally notarized on the date in the past.
 Hard to understand other than when one of the parties you need to have notarize the document is dead for two months and you cannot get his signature or have him appear before a notary but you also cannot submit a document dated in the present as everyone would see a dead man signing and notarizing and find that hard to believe.
-So, it appears you take the document from April and you carefully craft it to look like the ones done in the past, replete with attempted forged signatures and shrink it to fit a notary and presto, you hope no one catches it.manipulation and altercation of the prior documents notarization or accident a carefully crafted by and their notaries, attempting to make the resubmitted documents look identical to the earlier documents signed and doing a wholly amateur job of FORGERY with so many inconsistencies existing in the two documents for each party that a child can spot the numerous defects in signatures and morealleged f and signature forgeries and affixed a forged and ffraudulent notary upon such document and submitted it to this Court, , Tescher and Spallina constituting a irrefutable Fraud on this Court and, Fraud my and Fraud on the Beneficiaries, commissioned through alleged felony violations of law by the Personal Representatives, Trustees and Estate Counsel family.
+So, it appears you take the document from April and you carefully craft it to look like the ones done in the past, replete with attempted forged signatures and shrink it to fit a notary and presto, you hope no one catches it.

+That this altercation of the Waivers by manipulation and altercation of the prior documents shows that this was no notarization mistake or accident but rather a carefully crafted FORGERY by TS and their notaries, attempting to make the resubmitted documents look identical to the earlier documents signed and doing a wholly amateur job of FORGERY with so many inconsistencies existing in the two documents for each party that a child can spot the numerous defects in signatures and more.

+That Petitioner alleges that these alleged document forgeries and signature forgeries and fraudulent notarizations re-submitted to this Court by TS, Tescher and Spallina constitute an instance of irrefutable Fraud on this Court and Fraud, Fraud on Petitioner’s family and Fraud on the Beneficiaries, commissioned through alleged felony violations of law by the Personal Representatives, Trustees and Estate Counsel.
 Yes, it appears the fraudulent documents were sent via mail or wire to the Court and others.

 That Petitioner was never notified by TS that documents were sent back from the Court and needed to be notarized until recovering them from the Court, perhaps one of the reasons TS and others are hiding documents essential to the Estates.